abanzy/QA-Engineer-Technical-Challenge-Data-Layer/llm-chatbot/README.md

 ```

 Once we have those vectors, cosine similarity comes in.
 It checks how “aligned” two vectors are, much like comparing the angle between two arrows.
-If the arrows point in the same direction (cosine similarity near 1), it means that the meanings are similar.
-If they’re way off (cosine similarity closer to 0), something’s probably wrong and the cutting line for it is not clear and it varies with each scenario.
+If the arrows point in the same direction(cosine similarity near 1), it means that the meanings are similar.
+If they’re way off(cosine similarity closer to 0), something is probably wrong and the cutting line for it is not exactly clear, it varies with each scenario.

 This combo is especially useful for detecting gross error cases where a sentence rewrite totally changes the meaning or total giggberish, for example: